lightbend/config/README.md

  - use the
    [checkValid() method](http://typesafehub.github.com/config/latest/api/com/typesafe/config/Config.html#checkValid%28com.typesafe.config.Config,%20java.lang.String...%29)
- - access your config through a Settings class with a non-lazy field for each setting, and instantiate it on startup
+ - access your config through a Settings class with a field for each setting, and instantiate it on startup (immediately throwing an exception if any settings are missing)

 In Scala, a Settings class might look like: